nathsagar96/json-placeholder-service/photo-service/README.md

 ## Overview

 This is a Spring Boot application that provides a RESTful API for managing album photos.
 The API allows clients to create, retrieve, update, and delete photos.
-Each photo contains a title, url, thumbnail url and is associated with an album.
+Each photo contains a title, URL, thumbnail URL, and is associated with an album.

 ## Prerequisites

 - Java
 - Maven
 - Spring Boot
+- Docker

 ## Getting Started